Algebraic Montgomery-Yang Problem: the noncyclic case: Abstract

 \section{Abstract}

 Montgomery-Yang problem predicts that every pseudofree circle action on the 5-dimensional sphere has at most $3$ non-free orbits.
-Using a certain one-to-one correspondence, Koll\'ar formulated the algebraic version of the Montgomery-Yang problem: every projective surface $S$ with quotient singularities such that $b_2(S) = 1$ has at most $3$ singular points if its smooth locus $S^0$ is simply-connected.
+Using a certain one-to-one correspondence, Koll\'ar formulated the algebraic version of the Montgomery-Yang problem: every projective surface $S$ with quotient singularities such that the second Betti number $b_2(S) = 1$ has at most $3$ singular points if its smooth locus $S^0$ is simply connected.

-In this paper, we prove the conjecture under the assumption that $S$ has at least one noncyclic singularity.
+We prove the conjecture under the assumption that $S$ has at least one non-cyclic singularity.
 In the course of the proof, we classify projective surfaces $S$ with quotient singularities such that (i) $b_2(S) = 1$, (ii) $H_1(S^0, \mathbb{Z}) = 0$, and (iii) $S$ has 4 or more singular points, not all cyclic, and prove that all such surfaces have $\pi_1(S^0)\cong \mathfrak{A}_5$, the icosahedral group.